AnderbergE/monkeyworld/src/model/Minigames/README.md

        this.addStart(function () {
           // Performed when the minigame starts.

-          // Broadcast a event called "SOME_EVENT".
+          // Broadcast an event called "SOME_EVENT".
           myMinigame.tell("SOME_EVENT");

-          // Broadcast a event called "SOME_OTHER_EVENT", and wait until
+          // Broadcast an event called "SOME_OTHER_EVENT", and wait until
           // the observer has called a callback function.
 Good if the
           // model needs to wait for an animation in the view. myMinigame.tellWait("SOME_OTHER_EVENT", function () {